Automatic CRUD

 API Reference

-CRUD declaration work on top of existing entity declaration.
+CRUD declaration works on top of an existing entity declaration.
 We'll fully explore the API using two examples:

 Declaring a CRUD With Default Options

-If we create CRUD operations for an entity named Task, like this:
+If we create CRUD operations for an entity named Task

 crud Tasks { // crud name here is "Tasks"